TAILOR-UoB/new_ways_of_publishing/booksource/introduction/index.md

 (e.g. Massive Open Online Courses or MOOCs), personal blogs with dynamic illustrations, and sets of animated presentations.
-However, large parts of the currently available teaching material still focus on printable formats, with the possible addition of hyperlinks.
+However, large parts of the currently available teaching material still focus on printable formats, with the possible addition of hyperlinks for online delivery.

 The lack of standards for publishing hinders the adoption of one authoring file format and increases the efforts to improve individual publishing workflows.